Sequencing the Entangled DNA of Fractional Quantum Hall Fluids: Some basics applications

+We thus see how ``entangled DNA" can come about.
 By arguments similar to those given above for the Laughlin state, the Jain-$2/5$ state is seen to be the densest zero mode of its parent Hamiltonian.
-In addition, it has been shown\cite{Chen2017, Chen2018b} that the counting of all possible root states at given angular momentum agrees with the counting of zero modes, again utilizing similar arguments.
-In this way it can be established rigorously that this mode counting agrees with the counting of modes in the associated conformal edge theory.
+In addition, it has been shown\cite{Chen2017, Chen2018b} that the counting of all possible root states at a given angular momentum agrees with the counting of zero modes, again utilizing similar arguments.
+In this way it can be rigorously established that this mode counting agrees with the counting of modes in the associated conformal edge theory.
 Such reasoning is powerful in bridging the gap between microscopic Hamitlonians and effective field theory, and is not limited to Abelian fractional quantum Hall states such as Jain states, but rather has been carried out for a variety of increasingly complex non-Abelian ``parton'' states\cite{Bandyopadhyay2018, 2022arXiv220409684T}.
 Here, root-level entanglement becomes more non-local, even leading to the emergence of AKLT-type\cite{Affleck1987} matrix product entanglement and generalizations thereof.
 We refer the interested reader to the referenced literature.